AI already works for hours at a stretch, unsupervised. The limit is how ready we are to use it, not the model.

 Compare your second run with your first.
 What instruction moved the score most?
 What surprised you?

-You now have two months of evidence.
-Compare the runs, keep what worked, fix what didn't.
+Optional third pass.
+You now have two months of evidence — compare the runs, keep what worked, fix what didn't.

 It runs hundreds of experiments you wouldn't try by hand, and the winning strategies are often counter-intuitive.
 You set the goals, taste, and guardrails; it returns strategies you hadn't considered.